 You dug through your attic and found what looks like a Picasso painting that has you breathing fast and wondering where you should vacation thanks to this newfound treasure.

 Be still your beating heart.
 That masterpiece painting may be a forgery.
+Just like if you were looking to sell your gold or silver in Toronto, when you are selling art, you need to confirm it's authenticity and value.
 In this week's blog post we'll divulge what the experts know about art fraud and how you can spot a fake.

 We used the Picasso example by choice, not randomly, because we learned from Noah Charney, author of The Art of Forgery, that Picasso was the most stolen and most forged artist.
 "In the pre-modern period, the most frequently forged was Dürer," Charney tells us, referring to German painter and printmaker Albrecht Dürer.

 In an interview with NPR, Charney says collectors should look for one main thing to determine if a piece is fake: Craquelure is the web of cracks that appear naturally in oil paint over time as it expands and contracts.
 "It literally looks like little webbing on the surface and you can study that and you can determine whether it was artificially induced to make it look old quickly or whether it appeared naturally," he notes.

 He also offers this tip in an article he wrote for Salon: "Look at the backs of paintings.
 There is often a wealth of information there, like old auction labels or owner stamps.
 Lazy forgers make the front of works look good, but might not bother with the parts that are not on view, so you may be able to identify something fishy going on by looking where the forger hopes you won’t."